transparency-dev/trillian-tessera/storage/posix/README.md

 1. Leaves are submitted by the binary built using Tessera via a call the storage's `Add` func.
-1. The storage library batches these entries up, and, after a configurable period of time has elapsed or the batch reaches a configurable size threshold, the batch is sequenced and integrated into the tree:
+1. The storage library batches these entries up, and, after a configurable period of time has elapsed or the batch reaches a configurable size threshold, the batch is sequenced and appended to the tree:
    1. An advisory lock is taken on `.state/treeState.lock` file.
       This helps prevent multiple frontends from stepping on each other, but isn't necesary for safety.
    1. Flushed entries are assigned contiguous sequence numbers, and written out into entry bundle files.